Your Second Opinion.

+Most projects don’t go wrong because of bad design.
 They go wrong because early assumptions quietly lock in before anyone realises what they mean.

 A focused, site-specific conversation

-An independent second opinion on your current assumptions
+An independent second opinion on early assumptions

-An assessment of project size, timing, and fit
+A quick test of project size, timing, and fit

 Not design